michaelbrewer/aws-lambda-events/docs/build-project.md

 A simple tool to generate a starter project based on a template.

 !!!WARNING
-    This is still in progress.. :)
+    This is still in progress and is not yet ready for production use :).

 <script>
 function buildProject(form, path) {